Moodkiller20/Rock_Paper_Scissors_eagle/README.md

 winner with the most points after the 3 rounds wins.
 Here are the rules of the game:
 • The game consists of 3 hands.
 • The winner with the most points after 3 hands wins.
-• The US and the user start each game with 0 points each.
+• TheUS and the user start each game with 0 points each.
 • A hand consists of the user making a selection and The US randomly making a selection.
 • The winner of each hand wins 2 points based on the following: o Rock beats Scissors (a rock can break a scissors)